jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 ![](images/Classes.009.png)

 The rules do not seem to be that precise when it comes to shapes drawn with different line styles.
-The rules for pointing lines might be a bit stricter: dashed would point out a class.
+The rules for pointing lines might be a bit stricter: dashed might point out a class.

 ### Using an Object as a Class

-Perhaps it might be familiar that an object would be stable in its role as a prototype or class.
+Perhaps it might be familiar that an object might be stable in its role as a prototype or class.
 Dashed shape notation might be helpful as more specific in meaning: to indicate that it might just be a class.

 To express an object's stable role as a class, a dashed line might be used to draw its symbol:

 ![](images/Classes.010.png)

-Here is a picture that would include an object circle with a class redirection:
+Here is a picture that might include an object circle with a class redirection:

 ![](images/Classes.008.png)